scrumit/hakyll/web/tutorials/01-installation.markdown

 Create the `my-site` directory with the project files inside:

     $ stack exec hakyll-init my-site
+    On a mac, you might have to use stack exec /Users/<name>/.local/bin/hakyll-init <my-site>

 Now, change into `my-site` directory and create a file `stack.yaml` here with the following content: